 Precautions and Tips

-Warming up is always recommended before training.
+Any good swim or triathlon coach will agree that warming up is always recommended before training.
 Simple exercises, like stretching and jumping jacks, could get your muscles ready for the workout.

 Jumping directly into training is not good for your muscles; without warmup, there is an increased chance of muscle injury.
 Also, if you have excess body weight, you might want to focus on shedding excess pounds to help maximize your training.
 Consider using quality supplements like weight loss pills, such as Exipure, which can help you lose excess fat while also keeping you energized throughout your workout.